 Access to the site is from a gravel road off U.S. Highway 491.
 Three gates allow access to the site through the perimeter fence: the east gate (the current main entrance gate near the terrace escarpment), the north gate (an auxiliary access gate), and the west gate (the former main entrance gate).
-Access to the main entrance gate is through a gravel pit.
+Access to the main entrance gate is on the road to the gravel pit.
 The three gates were locked and functional.
 Pairs of entrance signs-one pictorial and one textual-are present near each gate.
 One pair is present at the east and north gates, and two pairs are present at the west gate.
-No maintenance needs were identified.
+Contact information on the evaporation pond entrance sign needs to be updated.
+No other maintenance needs were identified.